 Children will also be given 5 weekly spellings on Monday and will be tested on those spellings on the Friday.

-This term our topic is: "Where in the world?"
+This half term our topic is: "Let's Celebrate!"

 Have a look underneath to see all the fun that we had.

 This week during our provision time, we have been learning about the equator.
 We have also managed to finish all of our continent/ocean map work off .
 Have a look at the results below.

 The last couple of weeks the children have been looking at the continents and oceans of the world.
 In our provision lessons, the children have been using maps to locate the different continents and oceans to put on their own map.
 Have a look at the pictures below to see what we've been getting up to.

 This week is school fitness week!
 Fitness coach Joe Wicks has been doing live fitness workouts each morning in aim to try and get 1 million children exercising.
 As part of this we have and will continue to join in each morning for the rest of the week.
 Have a look below at some photos of the exercises the children have been doing so far.

 This week we have been learning about the leaves, seed, stem, roots and flower of a plant and their functions.
 To help us remember the parts and the functions we followed instructions to make our own plants from different materials then we labelled it.
 This is how we did it: